 It’s equally useful at home, of course, making it a solid investment even for irregular travelers.

 A good VPN is essential for almost any traveler these days, whether they’re protecting their data security, avoiding unnecessary censorship, or just trying to watch TV shows from back home.

-Speeds are extremely good, and the range of servers available (over 700, in 60+ countries) is more than most of the competition.
-While it costs a little more than some other services, you get noticeably more for your money as well.
+Speeds are extremely good, and the range of servers available (nearly 2000, in 60+ countries) is more than most of the competition.
+While the month-by-month cost is relatively high, signing up for a one or two-year subscription drops the monthly cost significantly.